-The Equator Principles (EP) have become the leading financial industry benchmark for determining, assessing and managing environmental and social (E&S) risk in projects.
-They are based on the International Finance Corporation Performance Standards (PS) and the World Bank Group Environmental, Health & Safety (EHS) Guidelines, which are comprised of both general and industry specific sets of documents.
-As of April 2020, 118 financial institutions in 37 countries have adopted the Equator Principles.
+The Equator Principles (EP) have become the leading financial industry benchmark for determining, assessing and managing Environmental and Social (E&S) risks in projects.
+They are based on the International Finance Corporation (IFC) Performance Standards (PS) and the World Bank Group Environmental, Health & Safety (EHS) Guidelines, which are comprised of both general and industry specific sets of documents.
+As of May 2022, 132 financial institutions in 38 countries have adopted the Equator Principles..